-One effective approach to fostering regenerative communities involves strengthening LOCAL food systems.
-“Local” commonly means grown within 200 miles, but in this case, LOCAL means Low-impact, Open, Clean, Abundant, and Luscious (after all, our food should taste good, too!).
-This initiative considers practical ways to integrate LOCAL food into our everyday lives, with a focus on home, school, and community gardens.
+One effective approach to fostering a sustainable wellbeing economy is strengthening LOCAL food systems.
+“Local” commonly means grown within 200 miles, but in this case, LOCAL means Low-impact, Open, Clean, Abundant, and Luscious.
+In partnering with the University of California Cooperative Extension – Master Gardeners of Orange County, this initiative considers practical ways to integrate LOCAL food into our everyday lives.